nhonvo/fresher-management-system/README.md

    1. Have the ability to send notifications to students regarding upcoming classes, training plans, and assessment deadlines.
    2. Have the ability to allow students to communicate with trainers or administrators through messaging or chat features.

-//TODO: Add hangfire services, add cache services
+/// TODO: Add hangfire services
+/// student enroll class has admin approve
+/// attendance student

+/// TODO: Tracking score

 ## Class/Student